-1 90% confidence intervals shown in parentheses.

-* Weaker evidence due to smaller sample of respondents (n<6) reporting they experienced the NEI impact.

-Other Non-Lighting Measures
+Non-Lighting Measures

-Figure 4, Figure 5, and Figure 6 report the annual NEI dollar values per participant for installed heating and cooling, water heating, and refrigeration measures, respectively.
-Given the small sample of respondents for each measure, the individual NEI results in this section should be used for informational and planning purposes only.
+Figure 4, Figure 5, and Figure 6 report the annual dollar values per kWh for program participants that installed heating and cooling equipment, water heating equipment, and refrigeration measures, respectively.
+Given the small sample of respondents for each measure, the individual NEI results in this section should be used for informational and future study planning purposes only.

-For the three non-lighting measures, the NEI with the highest values is annual O&M costs.
 Few to no respondents reported experiencing changes to employee productivity and sales output nor to changes to water and sewer costs from water heating.
 No respondents owned the space where the measures were installed so information on tenant satisfaction with comfort and water heating was not collected.

 Heating and cooling.
-Respondents that installed heating and cooling measures reported experiencing improved comfort during the summer and winter, reduced humidity and dampness, and reduced equipment noise.
+Respondents that installed cooling equipment reported experiencing improved comfort during summer (valued at $0.050/kWh) as well as reduced humidity and dampness ($0.016/kWh).
+Similarly, respondents that replaced heating equipment reported improved comfort during the winter valued at $0.051/kWh.
+Both heating and cooling equipment respondents reported reduced equipment noise ($0.041/kWh).

-Installing heating and cooling may cause disruptions to a business.
+Few respondents reported experiencing disruptions to their business during installation of their heating and cooling equipment.
 One respondent said the heating had to be turned off for the installation and the staff had to supplement their heating with space heaters to avoid the cold.
+On average, respondents valued business disruptions at $-0.005/kWh.

 NEI values for heating and cooling have been converted to dollars per kWh for comparison.
 Table 13 in Appendix B.3 reports NEI values corresponding to electric ($/kWh) and gas ($/CCF) savings.

 Water heating.
-Few respondents had issues with equipment footprint or experienced burns from their water heater prior to program participation.
-One respondent who did said that their water heating is more consistent and no jumps in the water temperature after installation.
+Respondents that installed water heating equipment reported experiencing improved equipment performance (valued at $0.044/kWh) and reduced maintenance costs ($0.030/kWh) from having to get their water heater serviced.
+Few respondents had issues with equipment footprint from their water heater prior to program participation.
 Another respondent mentioned that the smaller footprint of their new water heater allows for more room to move around more easily.
-Two respondents said the loss of hot water for several hours during the installation disrupted their business.
+Two respondents reported the loss of hot water for several hours during the installation disrupted their business.
+Respondents did not experience any changes to their water and sewer costs.

 NEI values for water heating have been converted to dollars per kWh for comparison.
 Table 14 in Appendix B.3 reports NEI values corresponding to electric ($/kWh) and gas ($/CCF) savings.

 Refrigeration.
-Few respondents installed refrigeration measures but those who did experienced reduced food spoilage.
-One respondent also indicated the improved refrigeration helped retain the freshness of their products longer and reduced O&M costs.change in
+Few respondents installed refrigeration measures.
+Respondents experienced reduced food spoilage (valued at $0.034/kWh) and reduced O&M ($0.066/kWh).
+One respondent also indicated the improved refrigeration helped retain the freshness of their products longer and reduced O&M costs.
+Respondents did not report experiencing any disruptions to their business during installation or change in water and sewer costs.

-Figure 4: Annual NEI Dollar Value for Heating and Cooling (n=17) 1,2
+Figure 4: Annual NEI Dollar Per kWh for Heating and Cooling (n=17) 1,2

-(Annual NEI Value per Average Participant that Installed Heating and Cooling Measures)
+(Dollars per kWh for Participants that Installed Heating or Cooling Equipment)